David Yosef: Personal life

-Yosef is married to Sofia, daughter of Yosef Suissa, and sister of former MK Eli Suissa.
+Yosef is married to Sofia, sister of former MK Eli Suissa.
 They have nine children.
 Yosef lives in the Har Nof neighborhood of Jerusalem.

 Controversies

 In October 2020, Yosef was forced to resign as a state-paid rabbi due to violating regulations for public servants, which prohibit public servants from expressing political opinions in public, and also prohibit offensive or discriminatory speech against groups.
-Violations include speaking negatively about the Reform movement and the Women of the Wall prayer rights organization including statements such as: “One must stand up in every place and talk about the lie of the Reform movement which has distorted authentic Judaism”.
-He has spoken disparagingly about the Women of the Wall, saying: “these idiots put on tefillin,” that their activity was “promiscuous, coarse, vulgar, immodest and shameless,” and that “they have no connection to authentic Judaism.”
+Violations include speaking negatively about the Reform movement and the Women of the Wall prayer rights organization including statements such as: "One must stand up in every place and talk about the lie of the Reform movement which has distorted authentic Judaism".
+He has spoken disparagingly about the Women of the Wall, saying: "these idiots put on tefillin," that their activity was "promiscuous, coarse, vulgar, immodest and shameless," and that "they have no connection to authentic Judaism."